 All of these blues and greens help the Fall leaf colors stand out.
 There are no flowers in this area, yet it’s always one of the prettiest spots every Fall.

 Boxwoods come in many sizes and look great year-round.
 We use them both as feature specimen plants as well as accent plants to highlight flowering shrubs.

-We have a Winter Gem Boxwood tucked among our Limelight Hydrangeas.
+We have a Winter Gem Boxwood tucked among our Little Lime Hydrangeas.
 During the Summer it isn’t noticed at all, but come the Fall, the color helps the drying Hydrangea flowers really pop!
 Again — we get shades of Fall from existing garden plants.